Queue workers

 Objects (messages) are added to queues using the built-in JavaScript Queue API.
 Serverless queue workers

 process each object in a queue asynchronously.
-The illustration below shows how three independent queues (named topic-1, topic-2, topic-3) with their message objects are being processed by independent workers that eventually execute your function.
+The illustration below shows how three independent queues (named topic-1, topic-2, topic-3) with their payload objects (x) are being processed by independent workers that eventually execute your function.

 Example queue worker